-Users and potential users of architects' services need to have confidence in the standards set by us under the Architects Code of Conduct and Practice, and that we take appropriate action where architects fall below the standards expected.
+Users and potential users of architects' services need to have confidence in the standards set by us under the Architect's Code of Conduct and Practice, and that we take appropriate action where architects fall below the standards expected.
 We will seek to raise awareness of the Code and how clients may use the Code to help them in their relationship with their architect, as well as raising awareness and understanding of the Code by architects themselves.
 We will investigate allegations of unacceptable professional conduct and serious professional incompetence but will also seek to mitigate the risk of such situations arising.

-Aı rea of Work Actions Assumptions and Cost Implications Measures of Success Aı rea of Work Actions Assumptions and Cost Implications Measures of Success w nsure efficient processes which are fair to all in all spects of complaints andling.
-Review and improve all literature and guidance to ensure they remain compliant with best practice.
-Integrate online complaints tool with ARB's internal investigations portal.
-Develop and increase the use of online feedback, and review and action where appropriate.
-There are no developments arising from the Periodic Review which impact on the Third party review system continuing to be the appropriate method of reviewing disciplinary procedures.
-Ring Fenced spend Development costs £10k All external facing guidance and literature is reviewed and updated as appropriate.
-Feedback is reported in an appropriate way, and demonstrable action taken in light of it where appropriate. pr sn nsure the investigations rocess is running moothly and offers a fair rocess to all.
-Ensure that the Investigations Panel and Professional Conduct Committee are adequately resourced and trained in best practice.
-Portal Phase 2?
-The Investigations Oversight Committee is provided with appropriate information The outcome of the Periodic Review does not require any legislative change that would substantially impact on the way in which investigations are undertaken.
-The number of new complaints remains 80% of Investigations Panel decisions are reached within 12 weeks.
-80% of Third Party Reviews find no further action to be taken.
-No findings of 'no case to answer' at the PCC or adverse findings by Judicial Review. and maintains strategic overview of ARB's investigation processes.
-Outdated Professional Standards database and IT system is replaced by a fit for purpose system. constant.
-External training will be provided to PCC & IP members.
-No successful appeals against PCC decisions.
-A fully operational and paperless IT system for investigations is put in place.
+Area of Work Actions Assumptions and Cost Implications Measures of Success Link to Statement of Priorities 2017-2020 1.
+Ensure efficient processes which are fair to all in all aspects of complaints handling Review and improve all literature guidance to ensure they remain compliant with Best Practice Integrate online complaints tool with ARB's internal investigations portal Develop and increase the use of online feedback There are no developments arising from the Periodic Review which impact on the Third Party review system continuing to be the appropriate method or reviewing disciplinary procedures.
+All external facing guidance and literature is reviewed and updated as appropriate.
+Feedback is reported in an appropriate way, and demonstrable action taken in light of it where appropriate.
+Priorities B/G/H 2.
+Ensure the investigations process is running smoothly and offers a fair Ensure that the Investigations Panel and Professional Conduct Committee are The outcome of the Periodic Review does not require any legislative change that would substantially impact on the way in which investigations are undertaken.
+80% of Investigations Panel decisions are reached within 12 weeks.
+80% of Third Party Reviews find no further Priorities B/G/H